And if you liked this post, be sure to check out these popular posts:

 A woman and her child in Baker Lake read a poster describing the Family Allowance.

 Family Allowances were provided by the Canadian government to help Inuit families feed their children.
 To receive the allowance, however, families were required to either live on a reservation or a settled community.Library and Archives Canada

-A mother with baby formula, received through her Family Allowance.
+A mother with baby formula, which she received through her Family Allowance.
 1959.